 Total Semester Credit Hours

-To be considered for admission to the advanced certificate in organizational learning, candidates must fulfill the following requirements:
+To be considered for admission to the Organizational Learning Adv.
+Cert. program, candidates must fulfill the following requirements:

 International applicants whose native language is not English must submit one of the following official English language test scores.
 Some international applicants may be considered for an English test requirement waiver.